proxynation/Guides-surveys/README.md

 this guide explains why that happens and how people usually reduce instability.

-This is not a workaround guide and not tied to any single provider.
-It’s a practical overview based on how these platforms typically evaluate access and trust.
+This is not a workaround guide, it’s a practical overview based on how these platforms typically evaluate access

 ## Why surveys disappear or accounts get limited